qatrainingjaguila/CNEDevOps/README.md

 We will also manually set up the databases(using the endpoints specified in the uri output):
 Copy in/run the Create.sql script in both endpoints to create the test and user databases.
 _mysql -h amazonrdsendpoint -P 3306 -u admin -p_
+Copying the sql script in should look similar to below:

+![database][database]

 ### Test VM setup
 Jenkins will need SSH access in order to run the tests on the test vm, so a key pair needs to be created in the jenkins user